microbiomedata/nmdc-runtime/docs/design/spec.md

 sequence of Docker run commands, with given volume mounts, etc.

 The NMDC Runtime does not require that executing sites act as TES services that can service TES API requests.
-Though hte NMDC Runtime could in theory act as a TES server, our needs for task/job schema and task/job listing are different.
-We do borrow from the TES API `Task` schema as appropriate for our `Job` schema.
+Though the NMDC Runtime could in theory act as a TES server, our needs for task/job schema and task/job listing are different.
+We may borrow from the TES API `Task` schema as appropriate for our `Job` schema.

-Finally, we do adopt the [GA4GH service-info API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-service-info/develop/service-info.yaml), convention for the `GetServiceInfo` endpoint that is required by the TES API.
+Finally, we may adopt the [GA4GH service-info API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-service-info/develop/service-info.yaml), convention for the `GetServiceInfo` endpoint that is required by the TES API.